CapsAdmin/NattLua/README.md

 }
 ```

-# Sets
+# Unions
-A Set is a type separated by the bor operator `|` these are often used in uncertain conditions.
+A Union is a type separated by the bor operator `|` these are often used in uncertain conditions.

 For example this case: